Drawing the Ethical Line on Weaponized Deep Learning Research

 Alfred Nobel invented dynamite, but he is most well known for the Nobel prize.
 On his death, the press wrote the headline “The merchant of death is dead” and wrote that “Dr. Alfred Nobel, who became rich by finding ways to kill more people faster than ever before, died yesterday.”
-Prior to his death, Nobel wrote a will that a majority of his wealth would go into a trust that lead to the funding of the Nobel prize.
+Prior to his death, Nobel wrote a will that a majority of his wealth would go into a trust that leads to the funding of the Nobel prize.
 (Appears that he read his obituary while he was still alive).
-No AI researcher would relish to have an obituary like Nobel’s.
+No AI researcher would relish having an obituary like Nobel’s.

-Almost every technology can be a two edged sword (or have a “dual use”).
-A recently released 100 page report on the malicious use of AI writes:
+Almost every technology can be a two-edged sword (or have a “dual use”).
+A recently released 100-page report on the malicious use of AI writes:

 Researchers and engineers in artificial intelligence should take the dual-use nature of their work seriously, allowing misuse-related considerations to influence research priorities and norms, and proactively reaching out to relevant actors when harmful applications are foreseeable.

 This report explicitly recommends that an AI researcher as part of their due diligence also explore the potential misuse of their creations and to proactively communicate (to those who need to know, and not everyone) the foreseeable harmful effects of their creations.
 It demands that researchers are fully aware of the immediate consequence of their work.
 This is a good responsibility to bake into any Hippocratic oath for AI research (i.e. “Do no harm”).
 Oren Etzioni proposed the following version of the Hippocratic Oath for AI researchers:

 I swear to fulfill, to the best of my ability and judgment, this covenant: